peacefulBBQ/epa141A-model/README.md

 ## Policy problem

+The script and figure showing the costs related to the different policies can be found in the PolicyProblem_Costs folder of the final assignment.
 Use Jupyter Notebook named "Problem Formulation varying policies" to visualize costs accross various policies.

 ## Global Sensitivity Analysis

-Where are the relevant scripts?
-Where are results saved?
+1. Correlation matrices in the uncertainty space and policy space:
-Where can the figures be found which are used in the report?
+The script and figure showing the correlation matrices can be found in the SensitivityAnalysis folder of the final assignment.

-1. Correlation matrices in the uncertainty space and policy space Use Jupyter Notebook named "Problem Formulation sensitivity".
+Use Jupyter Notebook named "Problem Formulation sensitivity" to run the figures again.

-3. Sobol indices
+3. Sobol indices:
+   The script, saved data and figures showing Sobol indices can be found in the SensitivityAnalysis folder of the final assignment.
    Use Jupyter Notebook named "Problem Formulation sobol".

 ## Prim